Sponsor License Application

 Awards and Accreditations

 As part of the application process, an organization must prove that they have effective human resources, recruitment, record-keeping, reporting and regulatory systems in place and can comply with their duties as a sponsor.
-Failure to abide by the conditions of the Sponsor License can lead to revocation of the license as well as monetary fines and inclusion on a black-list of employers found to be in non-compliance.
+Failure to abide by the conditions of the Employer Sponsorship License can lead to revocation of the license as well as monetary fines and inclusion on a black-list of employers found to be in non-compliance.

 After filing an application for a Sponsor License, an organization may then be subject to an audit or compliance visit from the Home Office, who will assess whether or not to grant the licence.